-Queen Beatrix 340 as Part of Andy Warhol’s Larger Body of Work
+Queen Beatrix 340 by Andy Warhol as Part of His Larger Body of Work